sosga/larn/README.md

 <b>Larn-NEXT</b></br>
-Larn-NEXT is a conversion of the C code of vanilla Larn to C++ (basically a rewrite) in order to de-spaghettifi the code and make it a good, clean game with a great codebase.
+Larn-NEXT is a conversion of the C code of vanilla Larn to C++ (think C with classes style) in order to de-spaghettifi the code and make it a good, clean game with a great codebase.

 <b>Binaries</b></br>
 Binaries are supported in 3 'classes'